mindy-zheng/OS-4760/README.md

 1. I keep getting a shared memory get failed messsage, which I'm very unsure of .
 2. I also need to monitor the logfile more closely.
 I didn't get a "terminating" line in my log file.
 I might need to implement this writing in the log in my WAITPID function.
 3. I need to implement a signal to kill all processes and free up memory after 60 seconds.
 4. I still need to find a way to print the PCB table every .5 seconds.

+10/13 -
+After debugging more, I found that my message queue is being removed before all the worker processes have finishing sending their messages.
+Figured this out when suddenly started getting error messages: "failure to send message:invalid argument" errors.
+So I need to modify and wait for termination message...